 Convinced?
 Let’s talk about how to choose a CRM.

-The most popular CRMs among creatives, coaches, VAs, bookkeepers, and even bloggers are HoneyBook, Tave, 17 Hats, and Dubsado.
+The most popular options among creatives, coaches, VAs, bookkeepers, and even bloggers are HoneyBook, Tave, 17 Hats, and Dubsado.

-Dubsado is the CRM I use, and recommend to most of my clients.
+Dubsado is the one I use, and recommend to my clients and students.
 You can read all about why Dubsado is my go-to CRM here.
 I also compared Dubsado vs Honeybook here.
 And discuss why Dubsado is worth it here.